IPRS Indexed Home Page

 If you would like to learn more about us, contact us or join us in our

-Follow the links above to IPRS's major research and education programs
+the top to IPRS's major research and education programs

 as well as information on the services IPRS provides to the public.
-A
+One

-brief history of IPRS and introduction to the management and directors is
+A brief History of IPRS and introduction to the management and directors is

 interest to inventors, researchers and educators are also provided.